Ola-20/Wheels-in-Motion-Analytics/README.md

 #### 1) Bootstrap (setup and test, Upload helper scripts)

-It sets up the environment so your Airflow containers and connections can talk to GCP using the right credentials and settings.
+It sets up the environment so the Airflow containers and connections can talk to GCP using the right credentials and settings.
 Then it downloads the TfL files, cleans the weather JSON, uploads data and scripts to GCS, and runs a Dataproc Serverless job to write processed Parquet files.

 The scripts are below: